-If you are pregnant and have questions related to medication use during pregnancy, this is the most comprehensive resource on medication use during pregnancy.
-You can subscribe for only $17.00 – Subscribe Now.
+If you are pregnant and have questions related to medication use during pregnancy, this is Reprotox Toxicology Center is most comprehensive resource on medication use during pregnancy.
+You can subscribe for only $17.00 per month – Subscribe Now.

 The purpose of this document is to provide you with information to support discussions with your health care provider.